Charlotte Roueché

 Roueché has a degree in Classics from Newnham College, Cambridge.

 On 21 June 2018, Roueché was awarded a Docteur honoris causa by the l’École Pratique des Hautes Études, Sorbonne University, Paris.
-The title is 'one of the most prestigious distinctions awarded by French universities to honor personalities of foreign nationality because of outstanding services to science, literature or the arts'.
+The title is 'one of the most prestigious distinctions awarded by French universities to honour personalities of foreign nationality because of outstanding services to science, literature or the arts'.
 Her honorary lecture was 'Le défi Robert: transformation d’une discipline'.

 In 2019 she gave The Susan Hockey Lecture in Digital Humanities at University College London, 'Wider Horizons, Harder Borders or Whose data are they, anyway?'
 Also in 2019, she delivered the 10th Barron Memorial Lecture at the Institute of Classical Studies, London; the lecture was titled 'Forming/informing the modern world?
 The role of classical scholarship'.

+Personal life

+Roueché's sister, Ana Martha Rowan, established the Dictionary of Irish Architects while working for the Irish Architectural Archive.